runtimeverification/javamop/src/README.md

 1. JDK

- Java Runtime Edition version 7 (http://java.com/en/download/index.jsp)
+ Java Runtime Environment version 7 (http://java.com/en/download/index.jsp)
  * To make sure java is installed properly, call `java -version` in a terminal.

 2. AJC

- ApsectJ Compiler version 1.8.1 or higher (http://www.eclipse.org/aspectj/downloads.php) Make sure that `<AspectJ_HOME>/bin` is in your `PATH` by calling `ajc` in a terminal.
+ AspectJ Compiler version 1.8.1 or higher (http://www.eclipse.org/aspectj/downloads.php)
+ * Make sure that `<AspectJ_HOME>/bin` is in your `PATH` by calling `ajc` in a terminal.

 3. Maven 3 or higher